Date Thesis Awarded

 The importance of adaptive mutations in protein-coding vs. regulatory regions of the genome has been a hotly-debated topic in evolutionary developmental biology (“evo devo”).
 To address this controversial question, for each gene in the genome, I quantified neutral genetic divergence within the gene and compared it to the nucleotide diversity of the adjacent cis- regulatory regions.
 Confirming the “evo-devo” tenet, the results showed that more changes are accumulating in the cis-regulatory regions than in the protein-coding regions under neutral, and that the regulatory variation may be under selection in the diverging migrant population.

 Jiang, Danting, "The Role of Protein-coding and Regulatory Evolution in Speciation of Wild Yeast" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1205.